- This event has passed.

 Limited seating is available for this full-course, served luncheon which includes comments from one of acclaimed Festival soloists.
 Conveniently located in Zoellner Arts Center and open to the public.

 Members of the Heritage Society and Guarantors in the top 3 giving circles ($750+) attend as our guests.
-Advance registration required.
+Tickets / Advance registration required.
+No tickets available at the door.

 Want to stay in-the-know?